Garibaldi, Oregon: History

 Starting in the 1870s, the region's indigenous people were relocated to the nearby Hobsonville Indian Community.
 By the 1930s, this community was composed mostly of elderly women and children, and given the nickname "Squawtown".
 Tourists and antiquities dealers would visit, and the local Ku Klux Klan occasionally harassed the residents.
 The community was abandoned by WWII, and some residents moved to Garibaldi.

 Garibaldi's first school (Hobson School) was built in 1896.
 In 1907 the school was moved close to where it now stands between Cypress and Driftwood under the big "G".
 In 1926, the new high school opened so Garibaldi students no longer had to attend secondary school in Bay City.
 In 1954, north Tillamook County high schools were consolidated as Neah-Kah-Nie High School north of Rockaway Beach.
 Garibaldi High School became a grade school.

 The Whitney mill was opened in 1921.
 The tall smokestack, today all that remains, was constructed by the Hammond Company in 1927–28.

 Garibaldi was incorporated as a City in 1946.
 During the 1950s the city's population increased to over 1500 with the construction of two large mills, The Oceanside Lumber Company and Oregon-Washington Plywood Corporation.
 The Oregon-Washington Mill closed in the late 1970s.
-Weyerhaeuser hardwood mill at the Port of Garibaldi was acquired in 2011 by a New York-based company and has been operating as Northwest Hardwoods, Inc. since the acquisition.
+The Weyerhaeuser hardwood mill at the Port of Garibaldi was acquired in 2011 by a New York–based company and has been operating as Northwest Hardwoods, Inc. since the acquisition.

 In 2020, writer Helen Hill suggested removing Garibaldi's statue of Captain Robert Gray, due to claims about his treatment of indigenous people.
 The statue, which stands outside the Garibaldi Maritime Museum, depicts Gray standing on a sacred box with Haida designs.
 As of 2020, the museum's board will consider adding information next to the statue.